About Visual Website Optimizer

-Click on a link - you specify a URL (website address), a click to which on your test page will be considered as a conversion goal.
-For example, if you are optimizing for downloads, you want conversion goal to be the download event.
-In that case, you will specify the download URL (the value contained in href attribute of a tag) as the conversion goal.
-When a website visitor clicks on the download link, a conversion goal will be registered by VWO.
+Click on a link - Specify a URL when setting up a test.
+The moment it is clicked on your test page, it will be counted as a conversion goal.
+For example, if your conversion goal is the download event, you will need to specify click on the download URL (the value contained in href attribute of a tag) as the conversion goal.
+And when a visitor completes this action, a conversion goal will be registered by VWO.

-Form submission - the conversion goal triggers if the specified form is submitted by the visitor.
+Form submission - This conversion goal triggers if the specified form is submitted by the visitor.

-Revenue Goal - this option enabled you to track revenue metrics like total sales, revenue per visitor, average order value, etc.
+Revenue Goal - This option enables you to track revenue metrics, like total sales, revenue per visitor and average order value.

 Full factorial approach to multivariate testing